Master of Arts (M.A.)

 Goals and Focus of the Program

 The Master of Arts in Education with an Arts Integration Concentration program follows a cohort instructional model with a hybrid delivery structure.
-Eight-week courses include a combination of face-to-face as well as online classes determined by course content.
-This program includes face-to-face sessions that take place from 4:45 PM – 8:45 PM on the same night of the week at a central location.
-Online sessions may require meeting virtually during this scheduled class time.
-The duration of the program is approximately two years.
+Eight-week courses include a combination of online (synchronous and asynchronous learning activities), hybrid (at least 50% online class sessions) and in person courses, determined by course content.
+This program includes face-to-face sessions that take place from 4:45 PM – 8:45 PM on the same night of the week at a central location, and online sessions that may require meeting virtually during this scheduled class time.
+The duration of the program is approximately 18 months.

-Candidates in the M.A. in Education with an Arts Integration Concentration program will hold at least a bachelor’s degree from a regionally accredited institution with a minimum GPA of 2.5, current teaching certification, one year of full time, contracted, licensed teaching experience and access to a classroom and students throughout the duration of the program to fulfill field study requirements.
+Candidates in the M.A. in Education with an Arts Integration Concentration program will hold at least a bachelor’s degree from a regionally accredited institution with a minimum GPA of 2.5, and access to a classroom and students throughout the duration of the program to fulfill field study requirements.

 Degree Requirements and Career Outcome

-The degree requirements for this program are successful completion of program’s respective courses (listed below) and a passing score on the comprehensive exam taken after all coursework is complete.
-Upon completion of this program, candidates will have earned a Master of Arts in Education with an Arts Integration Concentration.
+The degree requirements for this program are successful completion of the program’s respective courses (listed below) and completion of a capstone project as a university requirement, which is embedded within the coursework.
+Upon completion of this program, candidates will have earned a The Master of Arts in Education with an Arts Integration Concentration.
 This is not a certificate, licensure or endorsement program.